 Infant Curriculum (6 Weeks to 15 Months)

 Infants at Little Jewels include children ranging from six weeks to 15 months old.
 The infant care curriculum is designed to create a solid foundation for learning within a positive and loving environment.
 Our experienced teachers will ensure that your baby feels safe and secure in our classrooms.
 Infants are exposed to different art mediums such as paints, stamp pads, paint brushes, and crayons to develop their fine motor skills.
 Songs and books are also used daily to help promote literacy skills.
 Teachers will work to form trust with your child and provide interactive learning experiences and toys that will foster development.
-Infants also will be involved in music class once every week provided by Developing Melodies.
-We also include sensory activities and the inclusion of beginning-level Spanish words into their daily learning.
+Infants also will be involved in sensory activities and the inclusion of beginning-level Spanish words into their daily learning.

 Toddler Curriculum (15-24 Months)

 Children ages 15-24 months are taught using Little Jewels’ toddler curriculum.
 In these strategically structured lesson plans, toddlers will participate in many small and large-scale activities throughout the day to develop their motor skills.
 Children will be given opportunities to explore and learn in a nurturing environment.
 At this age level, your child will also experience books and art mediums like paints and stamp pads.
 Our patient teachers will allow them to explore utensils, such as paintbrushes and crayons.
 Our learning activities also include social development and the inclusion of beginning-level Spanish vocabulary.
-Music class will also be part of your child’s weekly schedule, along with gymnastics provided by Iron Coyote.
+Weekly gymnastic classes will be provided by Iron Coyote.